pokecedgo/gameDevelopment/README.md

 # Game Development Projects
 Fully completed, solo-developed full-stack game projects, designed for marketability and showcasing end-to-end development from design to deployment using various development skill sets from scripting, UI Designing, to 3D modeling.

+[Development timelines ranging from 1 to 7 months]

 **StandsPlaza**